-Sprott Resource Lending is focused on providing financing to companies within the natural resource sector, primarily through credit facilities.
-Through this business, the Corporation provides lending services as a part of the Corporation's invested capital and as professional services to AUM raised in the new Lending Fund.
+Sprott Resource Lending is focused on providing financing to companies within the natural resource sector, primarily through the Lending Fund.
 SRLC is the general partner and RCIC is the manager of the Lending Fund.
 Pursuant to a sub-management agreement, RCIC has delegated to Sprott Resource Lending Partnership ("SRLP") all aspects of the management of investments of the Lending Fund, including investigating, analyzing, structuring and negotiating potential investments, monitoring the performance of loan investments and portfolio companies and making determinations as to disposition and other opportunities in respect of the investments of the Lending Fund.